-The last major advantage of leasing your equipment instead of buying is that leasing allows you to not show the equipment on your balance sheet.
+The major advantage of leasing your equipment instead of buying it.
+Leasing allows you to not show the equipment on your balance sheet.
 Once again, this is because the equipment is being rented and therefore actually belongs to a different company than the one that is using it.
-For this reason leases are often referred to as “off balance sheet” financing and this can be a tremendous advantage to many businesses both large and small.
+For this reason, leases are often referred to as “off-balance-sheet” financing and this can be a tremendous advantage to many businesses both large and small.

 Big businesses prefer this option because they don’t want to own millions of dollars in equipment.
-This equipment will depreciate substantially with the day-to-day usage.
+This equipment will depreciate substantially with day-to-day usage.
 Whoever owns the equipment is responsible for the depreciation on their balance sheet.
-Also, large corporations may require that the board of directors approve any new loans to the business since.
 This can make it difficult for the management of the business to operate efficiently.
 But a lease is not a loan and therefore may not require approval by the board for the managers to get the equipment they need.
-In smaller businesses this can also be an advantage because they will not show additional debt on the balance sheet that will affect their ability to borrow money in the future.
-If you are considering selling your business, this may also make your company more attractive to potential buyers since you will be showing less debt on the balance sheet.
+This can also be an advantage for smaller businesses because they will not show additional debt on the balance sheet that will affect their ability to borrow money in the future.
+When you are considering selling your business it may also make your company more attractive to potential buyers since you will be showing less debt on the balance sheet.

 As a business owner, Let's find out how much you can get for your types of equipment needs. with a one page application